ahoucbvtw/NewsClassification-Chinese/README.md

 # NewsClassification-Chinese
-Classify news witch is Art, Economy, Military etc in Chinese.
+This is for Chinese News Classify program.
+It can know witch the input News is for witch classification like Art, Economy, Military, Sport etc...